The FINAL public consultation on the Conservative’s draft local plan proposals is now out for consultation. The consultation runs until 5 pm on the

 I have analysed their assessment in the Sustainability Appraisal.
 When they did the Strategic Land Availability Assessment (SLAA), without public consultation, they rated all of the sites.
 As part of their evidence base to demonstrate the soundness of their plans Shropshire Council scored each site against 15 criteria, giving each site an overall score.

-Each site was then assigned a rating of Good, Fair or Poor (see section 2.23).
+Each site was then assigned a rating of Good, Fair or Poor (see section 2.3 of the appraisal).
 They used a common approach to score every site.
 However, the rating was only based on the scores within each settlement.
 Site allocations with identical objective scores have often been given different ratings.
 Worse still sites with a good rating ratings have been passed over in favour of sites with poorer ratings.
 That is nuts.

 They say this is to reflect comparison within communities as originally intended.
 However, that doesn’t explain not picking from the most sustainable sites.
 By not following an objective appraisal and using a subjective assessment they have undermined the whole appraisal